HiEv/UInv/README.md

 Anyways, that's the basic idea of the code.
 Once it's closer to done I plan on writing proper documentation for it, doing function testing, making some sample code, and then posting it here.

-Current progress (as of September 25, '18):
+Current progress (as of October 26, '18):
- - ~97% done on coding (240 out of 248+ currently proposed functions).
+ - ~97% done on the base coding by function (240 out of 248+ currently proposed functions).
  - Very little sample code or testing done yet.
  - Documentation skeleton written.
 Additional details and examples to be added later.